obsidian-tasks-group/obsidian-tasks/README.md

 The `Tasks` note gathers all tasks from the vault and displays them using queries.

-![Create or Edit Modal](./resources/screenshots/modal.png) The `Tasks: Create or edit` command helps you when editing a command.
+![Create or Edit Modal](./resources/screenshots/modal.png) The `Tasks: Create or edit` command helps you when editing a task.

 ## Installation